rte-france/these-blanchot/README.txt

 	ALGORITHM 			string 		DEFAULT IN-OUT 			Algorithm to solve Benders Decomposition (BASE, IN-OUT)

-Utilistion
+Utilisation
 ================================================

 The solver can be launch from a terminal.
-It has to be launch from the folder set by the option INPUTROOT 4 cases of possibles :
+It has to be launch from the folder so that ./INPUTROOT/MASTER_NAME.mps exists 4 cases of possibles :

 1. Windows